microsoft/semantic-kernel/docs/decisions/0042-samples-restructure.md

 - The current way the samples are structured are not very informative and not easy to be found.
 - Numbering in Kernel Syntax Examples lost its meaning.
-- Naming of the projects don't sends a clear message what they really are.
+- Naming of the projects do not sends a clear message what they really are.
 - Folders and Solutions have `Examples` suffixes which are not necessary as everything in `samples` is already an `example`.

 ### Current identified types of samples